Explore testimony from industry experts as well as examples detailing some of the best practices from nonprofit marketing.

 But there’s a silver lining.
 Most nonprofits have a compelling story to tell, and a story like that can put real purpose and drive behind a digital or traditional marketing campaign because there’s something there that actually matters—it’s real, and it’s shareable.
 Plus, even if your team is limited, you can usually count on that team to be passionate about the cause.

-Most people don’t part ways with their hard-earned money too easily… or even their easy-earned money, if they’re lucky enough to have any of that.
+Most people don’t part ways with their hard-earned money too easily.
 For-profit businesses have products or services they can offer in exchange for cash, but nonprofits are typically “selling” (so to speak) participation in a cause—and the satisfaction that comes from that—so they have to be more tactful and purposeful in their approach.

 According to Emily Logan, a longtime activist and nonprofit growth/advocacy strategist, one of the most important things a nonprofit can do is focus on building relationships before making the ask.
 Establish an emotional connection between your cause and potential donors, and get a real, meaningful conversation going.
 Sure, this advice stands for pretty much any business, but it’s especially important in the nonprofit world, where you’re attempting to make a big change in some area that matters a lot to you (and your supporters, too).
 There’s more than just money on the line.